Shoetan/fonu_assessment/Readme.md

 ## ARCHITECTURE
 Here I have two distant servers called server A and server B respectively.
 Starting this are just regular HTTP servers but are upgraded to a web socket server

+Clients can connect to the TCP servers via the command this way the TCP server can be interacted with.
 ```
 var upgrader =  websocket.Upgrader{
 	ReadBufferSize: 1024,